 On no account should you make up a reference.
 When a reputable employment screening company verifies your employment, they will also verify employment of your reference to make sure that person did indeed work with you.
 If you forge a reference by making up a reference, providing the name of a person who did not actually work with you, or misrepresent their position, you will be sending a red flag to your potential employer that you are not to be trusted.
 A false reference may be worse than no reference at all!

 Do you have a question about background screenings or the hiring process?
-Let us know by leaving your questions in to comments field below!
+Contact us!